Meet the Team

 - K. Moreland, B. King, R. Maynard, and K. Ma, "Flexible Analysis Software for Emerging Architectures," in SC Companion: High Performance Computing, Networking Storage and Analysis, 2012.
 [URL]

 - B. King and W. Hoffman, "Distributed version control: The future of history," Kitware Source, no. 15, 2010.

-- A. Hines, S. Howington, B. White, O. Eslinger, C. Kees, M. Farthing, R. O'Bara, R. Blue, Y. Yaun, A. Bauer, and B. King, "Computational Model Builder (CMB): A Cross-Platform Suite of Tools for Model Creation and Setup," 2009 DoD High Performance Computing Modernization Program Users Group Conference, pp. 370-373, Jun.
-2009.
+- A. Hines, S. Howington, B. White, O. Eslinger, C. Kees, M. Farthing, R. O'Bara, R. Blue, Y. Yuan, A. Bauer, and B. King, "Computational Model Builder (CMB): A Cross-Platform Suite of Tools for Model Creation and Setup," in DoD High Performance Computing Modernization Program Users Group Conference, 2009.
+[URL]

-- E. R. Smith, B. J. King, C. V. Stewart, and R. J. Radke, "Registration of Combined Range-Intensity Scans: Initialization Through Verification," Computer Vision and Image Understanding, Elsevier, vol. 110, no. 2, pp. 226-244, May 2008.
+- E. Smith, B. King, C. Stewart, and R. Radke, "Registration of combined range–intensity scans: Initialization through verification," Computer Vision and Image Understanding, vol. 110, no. 2, pp. 226-244, May 2008.
 [URL]

-- B. J. King et al., Registration of Multiple Range Scans as a Location Recognition Problem: Hypothesis Generation, Refinement and Verification.
-Proceedings of the Fifth International Conference on 3-D Digital Imaging and Modeling, 2005, pp. 180-187.
+- B. King, T. Malisiewicz, C. Stewart, and R. Radke, "Registration of Multiple Range Scans as a Location Recognition Problem: Hypothesis Generation, Refinement and Verification," in International Conference on 3-D Digital Imaging and Modeling, 2005.
+[URL]

-- B. King and W. Schroeder, Automated Wrapping of Complex C++ Code.
-C/C++ Users Journal, 2003.
+- B. King and W. Schroeder, "Automated wrapping of complex c++ code," Dr. Dobb's Journal, Jan.
+2003.